mind viewing

 If you get a chance to try out the new Spicy Sweet Chili Doritos, pass.
 It’s kind of like eating tortilla chips soaked in soy sauce with an after taste of vinegar… not entirely pleasing.

 Gamasutra, the top name in videogame development news, just released their list of 2008’s top 20 breakthrough developers.
 Our company made number 2!
 This is some serious recognition.
-You can check out the page about us here.
+You can check out the section about us here.
 Wow.

 Capcom recently announced that they are making a new old Mega Man game.
 What that means is they are making a game to come out as a download for the Wii which will be actually more comparable to the games that came out in the NES series.
 This is a really cool idea, and I know that I speak for the geeks of the world that we would like to see a trend of new old school games.
 There is an article about it here if you have any interest in this.